redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 `
 ```

-The `@requireAuth` is a [schema directive](https://www.graphql-tools.com/docs/schema-directives) which says that in order to access this GraphQL query the user is required to be authenticated.
-We haven't added authentication yet, so this won't have any effect—anyone will be able to query it, logged in or not, because until you add authentication, the function behind `@requireAuth` always returns `true`.
+The `@requireAuth` string is a [schema directive](https://www.graphql-tools.com/docs/schema-directives) which says that in order to access this GraphQL query the user is required to be authenticated.
+We haven't added authentication yet, so this won't have any effect—anyone will be able to query it, logged in or not, because until you add authentication the function behind `@requireAuth` always returns `true`.

 What's `CreateContactInput` and `UpdateContactInput`?
 Redwood follows the GraphQL recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.
 Any fields required in `schema.prisma` are also required in `CreateContactInput` (you can't create a valid record without them) but nothing is explicitly required in `UpdateContactInput`.
 This is because you could want to update only a single field, or two fields, or all fields.
 The alternative would be to create separate Input types for every permutation of fields you would want to update.
-We felt that only having one update input, while maybe not pedantically the absolute **correct** way to create a GraphQL API, was a good compromise for optimal developer experience.
+We felt that only having one update input type was a good compromise for optimal developer experience.

 > Redwood assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the Input types, but if your database allowed either of those to be set manually you can update `CreateContactInput` or `UpdateContactInput` and add them.